needle-mirror/com.unity.learn.iet-framework.authoring/Documentation~/authoring-guide.md

 # Using Tutorial Authoring Tools

-Refers to version 2.0.0 of Tutorial Framework and 1.0.0 of Tutorial Authoring Tools.

 ## Purpose of the document

 This document provides information about how to get started with in-Editor tutorials (IET).
 It will show you how to set up authoring, as well as how to author tutorials to achieve common configurations and results.